-4.7.
+5.6.
 Key Injection

-Key injection can be used to securely load a key or diversified key from an ACOS6-SAM or terminal into a target ACOS6-SAM or client ACOS6 card.
-For the purpose of key injection, we shall refer to the ACOS6-SAM with the key to inject the "source SAM" and the ACOS6/ACOS6-SAM to receive the key the "target ACOS6".
+Key Injection can be used to securely load a key or diversified key from an ACOS6-SAM card into client ACOS10 card.
+For the purpose of key injection, we shall refer to the ACOS6-SAM with the key to inject the "source SAM" and the ACOS10 to receive the key the "target SAM".